 PFOA is not banned in baby items, but the concentration of PFOA is higher than, what is permitted in textiles in Norway.
 It is also above the limit, which was recently suggested as a future limit value in the EU.

 Bugaboo writes in a mail that the company ‘strives to meet all applicable regulations and continually validate and test our products according to an ever-changing and growing list of requirements’.

 In three sleeping bags for babies the test revealed a high concentration of the tar substance naphthalene.
 The substance was found on the outside of the bags in the slip-resistant rubber.

 Naphthalene is classified as possibly carcinogenic, but is not banned in baby products.
 The findings of naphthalene were in Voksi Urban, Zero2four and Dania Oxford.

 The retailer BabySam is responsible for the sleeping bag Zero2four.
 The company states that it is satisfied with the fact that no problematic chemicals were found in the parts which the child is in contact with when lying in the sleeping bag.
 The company will in corporation with the manufacturer make sure that naphthalene is removed from the slip-resistant rubber in its products.

 The company behind Voksi Urban states that it – after having seen the test results - will change the production in order to phase out naphthalene.

 4 of the bags and the 2 carrycots did better in the test.
-Babytroldsposen LUX with Fleece, Phil & Teds Cocoon, Sleepbag.dk Babysovepose and Voksi Classic received a green mark.
-Basson Soft Lift and Duniduo Dun received a yellow mark for having minor traces of naphthalene and nonylphenolethoxylat respectively.
+Babytroldsposen LUX with Fleece, Phil & Teds Cocoon, Sleepbag.dk Babysovepose and Voksi Classic received an A label.
+Basson Soft Lift and Duniduo Dun received a B label for having minor traces of naphthalene and nonylphenolethoxylat respectively.